dswann101164/azure-noob-blog/posts/2025-11-12-cloud-migration-reality-check.md

 **Mature organization (ready to migrate):**

 Every application has:
-- ✅ Documented business owner with accountability
+- âœ… Documented business owner with accountability
-- ✅ Current vendor contact information
+- âœ… Current vendor contact information
-- ✅ Known installation media location
+- âœ… Known installation media location
-- ✅ Valid support contracts
+- âœ… Valid support contracts
-- ✅ Documented dependencies
+- âœ… Documented dependencies
-- ✅ Cost center assignment
+- âœ… Cost center assignment
-- ✅ Compliance classification
+- âœ… Compliance classification
-- ✅ Rationalization decision (7R)
+- âœ… Rationalization decision (7R)
-- ✅ Leadership approval
+- âœ… Leadership approval

 **Every question answered with HIGH confidence.**

 **Immature organization (not ready):**

 Applications have:
-- ❌ "I think Bob owned this but he left"
+- âŒ "I think Bob owned this but he left"
-- ❌ "Vendor contact in email from 2015"
+- âŒ "Vendor contact in email from 2015"
-- ❌ "Install media on a server we decommissioned"
+- âŒ "Install media on a server we decommissioned"
-- ❌ "Support contract maybe expired?"
+- âŒ "Support contract maybe expired?"
-- ❌ "Not sure what it depends on"
+- âŒ "Not sure what it depends on"
-- ❌ "Cost center TBD"
+- âŒ "Cost center TBD"
-- ❌ "Probably not HIPAA data?"
+- âŒ "Probably not HIPAA data?"
-- ❌ "Leadership said migrate everything"
+- âŒ "Leadership said migrate everything"

 **Most questions answered with LOW confidence or not at all.**